spencer-shadley/completed-class/resources/interviews.md

 ## Technical

-The core of the interview process are your technical interview.
+The core of the interview process is your technical interview.

 These questions will primarily be from algorithms and data structures.
 To prepare, study these topics and practice problems.